s-erfanm/minoo/README.md

 # minoo
-C++ training project is here ! (need VPN) you can click this linkes to run the programm by yourself ! 🙄
+C++ training project is here ! (need VPN) you can click this linkes to run the program by yourself ! 🙄
   # 1 :
  https://replit.com/@SerfanM/first
   # 2 :